 - Within saved data, UTF-8 searches for any kind of data and within any language are possible.

-Continuous saving already prepared more then 11 Mio. documents for full search now, whereof almost all EP patent documents.
+Continuous saving already prepared more then 11 million documents for full search now, whereof almost all EP patent documents.

 - Selectable from results list